ava-labs/avalanche-sdk-typescript/rpc/README.md

 # Avalanche SDK RPC

 A TypeScript SDK for interacting with the Avalanche network through JSON-RPC APIs.
-This SDK provides a comprehensive set of tools to interact with all Avalanche chains (P-Chain, X-Chain, C-Chain) and various APIs.
+This SDK provides a comprehensive set of tools to interact with all Avalanche chains (P-Chain, X-Chain, C-Chain) and various APIs, including wallet functionality.

 ## Installation